marcopennekamp/lore/specification/traits-structs.md

 # Traits and Structs

-**Traits and structs** are the abstractions with which complex data types can be built in Lore.
+**Traits and structs** are used to create user-defined data types.
 These two concepts can be roughly differentiated as such:

 - **Traits** are abstractions of hierarchy and behavior.
 They are Lore's solution to the questions of data type abstraction, inheritance, and interfaces.
 Traits cannot be instantiated directly: they have to be backed by a struct.
-- **Structs** are data type definitions that can stand on their own, possibly extending some number of traits.
-A struct is always a subtype of all the traits that it extends and also carries this information at run-time.
+- **Structs** carry properties and can be instantiated, possibly extending some number of traits.
+A struct is always a subtype of all the traits that it extends.

-Both traits and structs have a set of **common features**, including inheritance and type parameters.
+Both traits and structs have a set of common features, including inheritance and type parameters.